David Phelps (musician): Biography

-Phelps grew up in Tomball, Texas and graduated from Tomball High School in 1988.
-He attended Baylor University, (where he directed the Baylor Religious Hour Choir) graduating in 1992 with a degree in music and vocal performance.
+Phelps grew up in Tomball and graduated from Tomball High School in 1988.
+He attended Baylor University, where he directed the Baylor Religious Hour Choir and studied with vocal coach Joyce Farwell.
+He graduated in 1992 with a degree in music and vocal performance.

 Phelps was part of the Gaither Vocal Band from 1997 to 2005 and again from 2009 to 2017.
 He shared the tenor part with Wes Hampton from 2009 to 2017.
 In early 2017, he left the group to focus on his solo career.
 He was replaced by Reggie Smith.
 Phelps has won twelve Dove Awards (with the Gaither Vocal Band), is a four-time Grammy Award nominee and has had several platinum-selling projects.
-His recent Classic has aired on PBS.
+His recent album Classic has aired on PBS.
 In 2019, Phelps' song "Catching Santa" from his 2018 album It Must Be Christmas was featured in an advertisement for Google's Pixel smartphone.

+Phelps has appeared in two stage musical productions.
+He portrayed the dual role of Adam and Noah in concert versions of Children of Eden.
+The first was at Cadillac Palace Theatre in 2022 and the second at Lincoln Center’s David Geffen Hall in 2024.

 Personal life

 David's wife is Lori Purtle Phelps (also born on October 21, 1969).
 They have four children: Callie, Maggie Beth, David Grant and Coby.
 Callie, Maggie and Grant can be seen on the Gaither Homecoming videos Christmas in the Country and A Time for Joy.
 The whole family is featured on the video, The Best of David Phelps from the Homecoming Series.
 All four children sing on the Classic video, as well.